Photo: Stuart Baird

-Wellington is the arts capital of the country.
 Cultural attractions include the Royal New Zealand Ballet, the New Zealand Symphony Orchestra and the National Opera.
-There are a number of museums, including the New Zealand Cricket Museum at the Old Grandstand.

 Wellington’s Rugby Sevens has become a sellout event.
 It is one leg of the International Rugby Board’s global series stretching from Hong Kong to Dubai and Edinburgh.
 The Sevens has become the city’s busiest weekend of the year, with visitors pumping an estimated NZ$10 million ($8 million) into hotels, bars and restaurants.

-The New Zealand Parliament Buildings house the New Zealand Parliament and are on a 45,000 square metre site at the northern end of Lambton Quay, Wellington.
+The New Zealand Parliament Buildings are on a 45,000 square metre site at the northern end of Lambton Quay, Wellington.
 They consist of Parliament House, the Executive Wing, the Parliamentary Library and Bowen House.
 The Beehive is the common name for the Executive Wing of the New Zealand Parliament Buildings, located at the corner of Molesworth Street and Lambton Quay.

 Wellington was named in honor of Arthur Wellesley, the first Duke of Wellington and victor at the Battle of Waterloo.
 The Duke’s title comes from the town of Wellington in England.